 Engineering school -- where I learned how to program microcontroller --, graduate school (where I learned how to use UNIX), first job (programming microcontroller with video compression algorithms), second job, consulting, web development, another job, etc. all lead to where I am now; information security consulting.
 I help organizations ensure that information is accessible, correct, and available only to the people authorized to do so.

 If computers didn't exist, my career, my entire life, would not exists.
 I would be without a means of employment.
 Computers allow every feature of modern life.
 Cars and planes have computers.
 Our food distribution systems are run by computer.
-I work in the IT niche of information security.
+I work in the IT niche for information security.

 Without computers, the insulin that keeps me alive would not be possible to manufacture.
-It's an insulin that is more effective and has fewer side-effects than the insulin that were produced in the past.
+It's an insulin that is more effective and has fewer side-effects than the insulin produced in the past.
 Computers manage the entire manufacturing process.
 Without the computers, the effort needed to create the insulin would make the manufacturing process not worthwhile.
 The insulin would not be produced.

 Several years ago, I had eye surgery to fix a cataract.
 The ophthalmologist relied heavily on computers to help him with the surgery.
 The calculations and some operation of the surgical laser were only possible because of computers.

 Some people will say that we survived without computers.
-But to that I say, some people survived better than others.
+But to that, I say, some people survived better than others.
 Computers have empowered people in ways that few people consider.
-Some people will say, "Often I wish there were no computers so we would talk more in our relationships."
+Some people will say, "Often, I wish there were no computers so we would talk more in our relationships."
 That's a load of bullshit.
 That has nothing to do with computers.
-If you want to talk to people and build relationships then go ahead.
+If you want to talk to people and build relationships, then go ahead.
 Stop using the computer as an excuse.